Chancellor of Switzerland: Election

 The federal chancellor is elected for a four-year term by both chambers of the Federal Assembly, assembled together, at the same time (and by the same process) as it elects the Federal Council.
 The election is conducted by secret ballot using an exhaustive ballot in which each member of the Assembly can vote for any eligible person in the first two rounds, but only remaining candidates in subsequent rounds.
 If no candidate receives an absolute majority, the candidate(s) with the fewest votes is eliminated.

 Vice-chancellors

 One or two vice-chancellors are also appointed.
 In contrast to the chancellor, they are appointed directly by the Federal Council.
 Prior to 1852, the position was called the state secretary of the Confederation.
 Currently, Rachel Salzmann is the vice-chancellor in charge of the Federal Council's agenda.

-In May 2024, following the sudden passing of Vice-Chancellor André Simonazzi, the Federal Council appointed Ursula Eggenberger ad interim while searching for a permanent successor.
+In May 2024, following the sudden death of Vice-Chancellor André Simonazzi, the Federal Council appointed Ursula Eggenberger ad interim while searching for a permanent successor.
 Andrea Arcidiacono took over the post of Vice-Chancellor and spokesperson of the Federal Council in October 2024, but resigned shortly after and left his post on March 31, 2025, with Ursula Eggenberger reprising the role ad interim for a second time.